 Anime and Manga

-- In Bleach, Gin walks away from his fight with Hitsugaya after Rangiku persuades him to stand down.
+- Gin walks away from his fight with Hitsugaya after Rangiku persuades him to stand down.
 Hitsugaya initially wants to continue, but Gin tells him he should tend to the unconscious Momo first.

 - Naraku had an irritating habit of doing this.
 Every episode Naraku was directly involved in ended with him either running away after getting his ass handed to him or him doing something that made it impossible for him to be directly attacked.
 And every single incarnation he created would inevitably run like hell when things got sticky.
 Honestly, how many times can the Big Bad get savaged and still claim to be all powerful?

 - Thankfully inverted with the Band of Seven.
 Except for maybe once or twice, they all fight to the death.
 Inuyasha even tells the leader that he can leave, but he refuses because he wants to avenge his friends.
 Is it any wonder why a group of specters who got curb-stomped in only a handful of battles are seen as more bad-ass than the Big Bad of the entire story?

 - In the Mai-HiME manga, Nao leaves her fight with Mai and Yuuichi after Yuuichi knocks Nao's key away, preventing her from using her Child.
 Mai and Yuuichi demand an apology for remarks Nao made about the other.